Catherine Apalat: Career

 As of April 2013, Apalat is the Program's Director Mama Fm, a Community Radio Station in Uganda.
-Apalat worked with radio staff to ensure that radio's mission is adhered too producing gender focused programs, spot messages and drama skits.
+Apalat worked with radio staff to ensure that radio's mission is adhered to producing gender focused programs, spot messages and drama skits.

 Research

 Apalat has participated in a number of research projects including “Grass roots Women in Technology in 2013, Audience analysis for Mama FM listeners in 2014 and The Global Media Monitoring Project (GMMP) in 2015 with Uganda Media Women's Association.